qcri/ArabicASRChallenge2016/website/download.md

 *lm.orig* has the textual training data in UTF-8 encoding as on Al-Jazeera website.
 No normalization has been done.
 *lm.processed* has the normalized textual training data in buckwalter with non-Arabic characters removed.

+### Manual Transcription Guidelines

+* split on silence according to the shape of the wave
+* segment duration should be more than 3 sec.
+* verbatim transcription
+* mark hesitation and repetition with # (like: today is# is )
+* mark segments with overlap speech by "###" in the beginning

+### Scoring Scripts

+For scoring, SCLite will be used.
+We are happy to open source GLM file to be used in evaluation go.
+For any issue you want to raise or share with others, please find issue page on [github](https://github.com/Qatar-Computing-Research-Institute/ArabicASRChallenge2016/issues) to contribute.